aichemydev/Wring_docs/docs/TG Smart Observer/assertion.md

 # Wring Smart Observer Commands

-If you check the observer after your testcase, you will see all the necessary details there.
+If you check the observer after you finish your testcase, you will see all the necessary details there.

 ![Command](/img/command.png)